Fabio Moneta

 Biography

-Fabio Moneta is an Associate Professor and a Royal Bank of Canada Fellow of Finance at the Telfer School of Management, University of Ottawa.
-He is the recipient of a Senior Research Fellowship at the Long-Term Investors think tank at the Università di Torino.
-He is also the principal coordinator of the Responsible Wealth Creation and Management Research Cluster and the faculty supervisor for the Capital Market Program and student managed investment fund (Telfer Capital Fund).
+Fabio Moneta is an Associate Professor and a RBC Financial Group Professor in Finance at the Telfer School of Management, University of Ottawa.
+He is the recipient of a Senior Research Fellowship at the Long-Term Investors think tank at the Collegio Carlo Alberto (Università di Torino).
+He is also the Coordinator for the Responsible Investing sub-cluster of the Centre for a Responsible Wealth Transition and the Co-Director for the Microprogram Capital Markets (Telfer Capital Market Program) and student managed investment fund (Telfer Capital Fund).
+In recognition of his significant research contributions, the Telfer School of Management awarded him the 2023 Telfer Established Researcher Award.
 Before joining Telfer, he was an Assistant Professor of Finance at the Smith School of Business, Queen’s University.
+He was also a visiting professor at the Università di Pisa and the Collegio Carlo Alberto (Università di Torino).
 He received his PhD in Finance from the Carroll School of Management, Boston College.
 He also holds an MSc in Finance from CORIPE Piemonte (Turin, Italy) and a BA in Economics from the University of Pisa in Italy.

 Research Interests